lakshesh96/Metallica/README.md

 # Overview

-Metallica is a Full-Stack service Based Web Application
+Metallica is a Full-Stack service based Web Application

 # Tech